Nursing in Pakistan: Nurse-Patient ratio in Pakistan

 Pakistan had a nurse-to-population ratio of 1:32000 in 1960, improving to 1:5199 by 1997.
 In 2013, the situation had further improved when nurse-patient ratio in Pakistan was approximately 1:50.

 Pakistani medical sector has historically been preoccupied with cure rather than care which resulted in Pakistan producing a massive number of doctors every year and ignoring the shortage in the nursing workforce.

 In 2015, according to the Journal of Pioneering Medical Sciences, the nurse-patient ratio in Pakistan again was approximately 1:50.

 In 2021, an interactive chart showing nurses and midwives (per 1,000 people) - Pakistan compared to all other countries in the world per The World Bank website.

 Global-2020 100 outstanding nurses list

 In 2020, 8 Pakistani nurses and midwives were included among the 'Global-2020 100 Outstanding Women Nurses and Midwives'.
 This list had 100 professionals from a total of 43 countries who were recognised by World Health Organization (WHO), United Nations Fund for Population Activities (UNFPA) and the International Council of Nursing for their services to help raise healthcare standards across the world.
-It is worth noting that all 8 above-mentioned nurses were from the Aga Khan University Hospital, Karachi.
+All 8 above-mentioned nurses were from the Aga Khan University Hospital, Karachi.